 The urethra is the tube that drains urine from the bladder out of the body.

 There are several types of birth defects of the urethra.
-These defects may
+The urethra may be

 Any urethra defect that blocks or slows the flow of urine can cause urine to become stagnant, which can result in urinary tract infections (UTIs).
 Blockage of urine flow also can raise the pressure inside the bladder and/or kidneys and damage them over time.
 Frequent infections also can damage the kidneys.
 Kidney damage can cause high blood pressure and rarely kidney failure.